Introduction to Data Modeling Techniques

 The network model is similar to the hierarchical model but allows for more complex relationships by allowing records to have multiple parent records.
 It was used in early database systems and is now mostly found in legacy systems.

-In the figure above, notice how C has multiple parents: A and B. What differentiates a network model from a hierarchal one is that the former allows records to have multiple parents.
+In the figure above, notice how C has multiple parents: A and B. What differentiates a network model from a hierarchical one is that the former allows records to have multiple parents.

 Object oriented model